Cosmic Legends | Public Interactive Exhibit

 Creative Process

 With a strong focus on technical experimentation, this phase was guided less by traditional storyboarding and more by hands-on discovery.
-From particle behavior to sound sync, each design choice was stress-tested directly in 3D and motion tools.
+From particle behavior to sound sync, each design choice was stress-tested directly in 3D and motion tools like Cinema 4D.

 User Journey